-The world is brighter when we come together, and we are thrilled to announce that we are ready to return to the stage in the fall!
-We have planned a season that will swell your heart, lift your spirits, nourish your senses, and celebrate our resiliency.
-As always, health and flexibility will continue to be top priorities.
+The world is brighter when we gather together!
+Join us for a season that will swell your heart, lift your spirits, nourish your senses, and celebrate our collective resiliency.
+As always, health and flexibility are our top priorities.
 Check out the season below!

 We look forward to seeing you at the theater!!

 As a non-profit, we are able to produce this amazing work thanks to the many people like you, who support us as donors at all levels of giving.
 Please consider making a tax-deductible donation to help us soar back onstage!